Leaders in Washington region ask White House to follow safety protocols as coronavirus outbreak spreads

 She suggested that White House officials abide by local public health regulations, including avoiding large gatherings and self-quarantining while waiting for the results of a coronavirus test.
 The mayor said her administration would not comment on individual cases in the city linked to the White House outbreak.

-“Obviously we are concerned about the spread of covid-19, period, but we are especially concerned with people following scientifically justified protocols to contain the spread of the virus and that’s for D.C. residents, that’s for D.C. workers, and that’s also for people who are on federal property, including the White House,” Bowser said.
+“Obviously we are concerned about the spread of covid-19, period, but we are especially concerned with people following scientifically justified protocols to contain the spread of the virus.
+And that’s for D.C. residents, that’s for D.C. workers, and that’s also for people who are on federal property, including the White House,” Bowser said.

 The city government’s ban on gatherings of more than 50 people does not apply to federal property such as the White House, which hosted more than 150 attendees at the Sept.
 26 event where Trump introduced Supreme Court nominee Judge Amy Coney Barrett.
 The White House is conducting its own contact tracing efforts.